Can a Trauma Bond Become Healthy?

 Change Requires Safety, Not Intensity

-For a trauma bond to become healthy, both nervous systems must learn stability.
+For a trauma bond to stop being the center of the relationship, both nervous systems must learn stability.

 That means:

-- No affection used to repair repeated harm
+- no affection used to erase repeated harm

 Real change feels slower than the original bond.